 - What they’re going to do when their coverage under their parents’ health coverage expires.

-Teaching your children skills and procedures is key to helping them make medical decisions for themselves.
+Teaching your children these skills is key to helping them make medical decisions for themselves.
 So is showing your support by letting them take over responsibilities such as scheduling appointments or talking to doctors.
-You can also help them by being a good role model.
+You also can help them by being a good role model.
 Have a positive attitude about seeing your own doctor.
 Go to regular check-ups, eat right, and exercise.
 These good habits are likely to rub off on them.